minio/docs/source/operations/troubleshooting.rst

 #.
 Log in to |SUBNET|
 #.
 Go to the :guilabel:`Deployments` tab
 #.
-Select the deployment from the list
-#.
-Select the :guilabel:`License` number near the top of the page to display the :guilabel:`Cluster License Key`
+Select the :guilabel:`License` button near the top of the page on the right side of the account statistics information box to display the :guilabel:`Account License`
 #.
 Select :guilabel:`Download`

 SUBNET Issues